haxpor/blog/_posts/monthly-report/2017-12-01-month-report-november-2017.md

 [![past 5 months total hours spent and programming hours](/assets/images/monthly-report/november-2017/5-months-chart.png)](/assets/images/monthly-report/november-2017/5-months-chart.png)
 <sub class="tagline margin">Click for full resolution.</sub>

 I relialized I spent too much time contemplating the future plan, and direction back and forth rather than making things.
-That lost hours speak for itself from the data.
+Those lost hours speak for itself from the data.
 Yes, data can't lie.
-This is according to the up-coming time around Jan 2018 which is the scheduled and marked time to review performance thus far.
-It will allow chance for me to measure my capability in doing business essentially mostly in solo operation, and to adapt or pave plan ahead as necessary.
+This is according to the up-coming time around Jan 2018 which is the scheduled for myself to review my own performance thus far.
+This means there'd be possible for plan slightly changed or adapted as necessary.

-In terms of projects.
+Speaking in terms of projects.

 I've switched from HeaTap since the end of October to work on a 2nd mini-program project codename _crac_ which has been in development since mid of November, and in parallel a game project codename _DwellDown_ which at this stage is in idea phase.
 Not to mention another mini-program project codename _ivly_ is also in the backlog which passed ideation phase already with still unsure in its fate.